PulseChain

 For PRC-20, BEP-20, and ERC-20 tokens, revoking sets the spender allowance to zero.
 For NFTs, it clears the relevant operator or per-token approval.

 Not yet.
-The Tauri desktop path is scaffolded, but public desktop artifacts are still pending release.
+The Tauri desktop path is prepared for a future signed release, but public desktop artifacts are still pending.

-PulseChain, BNB Smart Chain, Base, Ethereum Mainnet, Arbitrum One, and Optimism are live in the scanner.
-Arbitrum One and Optimism support row-level ERC-20/NFT revoke only after live verification; batch revoke is not enabled there.
+PulseChain, BNB Smart Chain, Base, Polygon, Sonic Mainnet, Avalanche C-Chain, Mantle, Linea, Blast, Berachain, Ethereum Mainnet, Arbitrum One, Optimism, and HyperEVM are live in the scanner.
+Arbitrum One, Optimism, and HyperEVM support ERC-20 and NFT revoke actions for verified rows only after live verification.
+Batch revoke is not enabled there.
 Results should still be checked on the relevant explorer before signing.